theforeman/kafo/README.md

 value.

 Now run it without the -h argument.
 It will print you the puppet apply command to execute.
 This will be automatized later.
+Once the installer is run the scenario is remembered and it is not necessary to specify it again.
 Look at config/answers.yaml, it was populated with default values.
 To change those options you can use arguments like this

 ```bash
 bin/foreman-installer --foreman-enc=false --foreman-db-type=sqlite